fztan0/drone-tsp-optimization/README.md

 4. Press Enter to stop optimization and save results

 ## Output Files
+- Output files are placed inside `/output` folder.
+If it doesn't exist, it will be created after the need to place the files inside by the program.
 - `[filename]_SOLUTION_[distance].txt`: Node visitation order
 - `[filename]_SOLUTION_[distance].png`: Route visualization